 2 that WRC-11 review the results of the study and decide the usage of the 21.4-22 GHz band and the associated feeder-link bands in Regions 1 and 3,

-Preliminary CEPT position
+CEPT position

-CEPT is opposed to a priori planning of the band 21.4-22.0 GHz, supports to render definitive the interim provisions contained in Resolution 525 (Rev. WRC-07) and supports to improve regulatory mechanisms and transparency and truthfulness of the due diligence procedure, i.e. CEPT supports Methods A and C with principles developed in Method B. CEPT proposes some regulatory amendments accordingly.
+CEPT is opposed to any a priori planning of the band 21.4-22 GHz, proposes to use the procedures of Articles 9 and 11 of the Radio Regulations to address sharing between BSS satellite networks in the 21.4-22 GHz bandproposes to reduce the size of the coordination arc from ±16° to ±6° for applying RR No. 9.7 and supports to improve regulatory mechanisms and transparency and truthfulness of the due diligence procedure, i.e. CEPT supports Methods A, B and C of the CPM report.
+CEPT proposes some regulatory amendments accordingly.

-For a flexibility point of view, CEPT is of the view that there should be no limitation on the FSS Earth-to-space bands which may be used for the associated feeder-links and in case of possible additional allocation of FSS spectrum, Europe considers the band 24.65-25.25 GHz with associated mechanism to avoid heavy constraints for future FS development (i.e. minimum earth station antenna diameter and coordination under 9.17).
+In order to maintain flexibility in the design of satellite systems, CEPT considers that there should be no limitation on the FSS Earth-to-space bands which may be used for the feeder-links of the BSS in the 21.4-22 GHz.
+To ensure a balance between uplink and downlink spectrum within the 30/20 GHz range in Regions 1 and 3, CEPT proposes to allocate to the fixed-satellite service (Earth-to-space) the band 24.65-25.25 GHz in Region 1 and 24.65-24.75 GHz in Region 3. with associated mechanism to avoid heavy constraints for future FS development (i.e. minimum earth station antenna diameter of 3.5m and coordination under 9.17).

-CEPT is of the view that terrestrial services in Region 2 and the broadcasting-satellite service in Regions 1 & 3 should have the same status.
+CEPT is of the view that terrestrial services in Regions 1, 2 and 3 and the broadcasting-satellite service in Regions 1 and 3 should enjoy the same primary status and proposes to include pfd limits to ensure mutual-coexistence of these services:

-To protect the Region 2 terrestrial services from the Regions 1 & 3 broadcasting-satellite service, a hard pfd limits regime in Article 21, Section V could be implemented
+Table 21-4 of Article 21 of the Radio Regulations to protect terrestrial services from the Regions 1 and 3 BSS.

+pfd limit of – 120.4 dBW/(m².MHz) to be met at the border of Regions 1 and 3 countries to protect Regions 1 and 3 BSS Earth station from terrestrial services

-To protect the Regions 1 & 3 broadcasting-satellite service from the Region 2 terrestrial services, CEPT is of the view that such protection should be ensured under RR 9.19.
+If WRC-12 adopts such pfd limits in Article 21 to protect terrestrial services in Regions 1, 2 and 3, CEPT is of the view that such pfd limits should not be retroactively applicable to BSS satellite systems notified before the end of the Conference.

+CEPT is of the view that fixed services and the broadcasting-satellite service in Regions 1 and 3 should co-exist under specific conditions on the same territory.
+Therefore CEPT proposes that administrations in Regions 1 and 3 should not deploy stations in the mobile service and should limit the deployment of stations in the fixed service to point-to-point links.

 Background